-No. Applicants will not be able to revise or amend the BEA Program Electronic Application once it has been submitted in AMIS.
+No. Applicants will not be able to revise or amend the BEA Program Electronic Application once it is submitted in AMIS.
 Prior to submitting the BEA Program Electronic Application, Applicants must ensure all transactions (including supporting documentation) are entered in AMIS, and addresses and census tracts are validated in AMIS by 5:00 p.m.
-ET on December 10, 2021.
+ET on May 30, 2023.
 Applicants will not be able to add, edit or delete transactions after this date.